CtrlK

 Distinctiveness Conflict Risk

-While it targets API and interface design specifically, the broad scope of 'any public interface' and 'module boundaries' could overlap with general architecture skills, code organization skills, or specific REST/GraphQL implementation skills.
-The term 'guides' is also somewhat vague about what differentiates this from general coding advice.
+While it targets API and interface design specifically, the broad scope of 'any public interface' and 'module boundaries' could overlap with general software architecture or code organization skills.
+The REST/GraphQL and type contract mentions help narrow it, but 'guides stable API design' is still somewhat broad.

 2 / 3